Northern lights: Alaska teen shocks with Olympic swim gold

 Her winning time of 57.47 was just off the world mark she set this year of 57.45.
 The silver went to Canada’s Kylie Masse in 57.72, while former world record-holder Regan Smith of the United States grabbed the bronze at 58.05.

-Coming into the Olympics, Australia had not won an individual women’s title since 2008.
-Now they have two, with McKeown’s gold coming after Ariarne Titmus’ victory Monday in the 400 freestyle.
+Coming into these Olympics, Australia had not won an individual women’s title since 2008.
+They've already got two in Tokyo, with McKeown’s gold coming after Ariarne Titmus’ victory Monday in the 400 freestyle.

+“My legs were definitely hurting with the last 20 to go,” McKeown said.
+“I’m sure it would have been pretty noticeable on the TV.
+But you know I’ve trained for that and I knew I had a really strong backend and a really good chance to be on the podium.”

 Britain went 1-2 in the men’s 200 freestyle.
 Tom Dean captured the gold in 1 minute, 44.22 seconds, while teammate Duncan Scott picked up the silver in 1:44.26.
 The bronze went to Brazil’s Fernando Scheffer at 1:44.66.